-- All notes written in class can be found in your Class OneNote Notebook which has a link provided in Blackboard for us to access after entering our SPC credentials. - Under Additional Resources are study tips, prerequisite math rules, graph paper, and online resources.
+- Each example, even the ones not worked out in the lecture videos, has a video in the example videos folder.
+Please keep in mind that the videos are in a playlist, and you will need to choose the required video from the list provided by the menu icon on the upper - Keys (worked-out solutions) are provided for every practice problem and every assessment (after the due date) in the Keys folder. - All notes written in class can be found in your Class OneNote Notebook which has a link provided in Blackboard for us to access after entering our SPC credentials. - Under Additional Resources, there are practice slides for the memory quiz information, study tips, prerequisite math rules, graph paper, and online resources.